-Port Number Component Name Description 1099 RMI Naming Port used by Geronimo for finding internal structures managed by the application.
-1527 Derby Connector Port used to connect to the Derby database included with and used by the Geronimo framework.
-4201 OpenEJB Daemon Port used by Geronimo for communication with the application modules.
-8009 Tomcat Connector AJP Port used to connect to the Tomcat web server that is integrated into the Geronimo framework.
+Port Number Component Name Description 8009 Tomcat Connector AJP Port used to connect to the Tomcat web server.
 80 Tomcat Connector HTTP Port used for unencrypted HTTP communication with the server.
 443 or 8443 Tomcat Connector HTTPS Port used for encrypted HTTP (HTTPS) communication with the server.
 If you are performing a new installation of AX Server, the default port is 443.
 If you are upgrading an earlier version of AX Server, the default port is 8443.
-9999 JMX Remoting Connector Port used for managing the Geronimo services and installed modules.
-61613 ActiveMQ-Stomp Port used for the asynchronous messaging system Geronimo uses.
-61616 ActiveMQ Transport Connector Port used for the asynchronous messaging system Geronimo uses.